MatiasCarabella/portfolio/README.md

 The optimized files will be in the `dist` folder.

+## 🌐 Deployment

+This project is configured to automatically deploy to GitHub Pages using GitHub Actions.

+### Automatic Deployment

+Every push to the `main` branch will automatically:
+1. Build the project
+2. Deploy to GitHub Pages

+### Setup (One-time)

+1. Go to your repository Settings → Pages
+2. Under "Build and deployment":
+   - Source: **GitHub Actions**
+3. Push to main branch - deployment will happen automatically!

+Your site will be live at: `https://matiascarabella.github.io/portfolio/`

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).